Electing a Tax Treaty

 (For: International employees receiving state salary or honararium)

 Please be advised that as per United States IRS guidelines, any income paid to you as an international employee, whether received as New York State salary or an honorarium stipend, is taxable at 30%.
-If you do not wish to be pay U.S. taxes, you have the option of electing a tax treaty.
-Please see below for instructions on completing a tax treaty application.

 1. Verify that your country is eligible for tax treaty benefits with the U.S. Here you will find a complete list of all countries with which the U.S. holds a tax treaty, as well as specifications and exceptions (i.e payment limits, time restraints).

 * Please Note: You MUST have either a U.S. Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) in order to complete Form 8233.
-Tax treaty benefits will NOT be processed without a ITIN number.
+Tax treaty benefits will NOT be processed without an ITIN number.

 For instructions on how to obtain a U.S. Social Security Number or Individual Taxpayer Identification Number, please click below: